Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

 Look more towards women such as Helen Mirren, Meryl Streep and Jane Fonda to see that what a well dressed mature woman looks like.
 In fact, at this year's Cannes Film Festival Helen Mirren was wearing a similar style to the black dress I have shown you on this page, albeit her's was shorter.

-Hair & Make-Up For Over 50s
+Hair and Make-Up For Women Over 50

-If you have longer hair, consider wearing it up as an elegant up-do is glamourous.
+- If you have longer hair, consider wearing it up as an elegant up-do is glamorous.
 The exception to this would be if you are trying to cover a hump on your back.
 Be aware, though, elongating the look with a bun or chignon will draw the eye up and away from your problematic back.

-For your makeup, keep it simple with colors you're already accustomed to wearing.
+- For your makeup, keep it simple with colors you're already accustomed to wearing.
 Bold eye shadow doesn't work on women our age, leave these for the 20 somethings.

 Accessories for Formal Wear

 - As with the make-up, less is more.
 If you have opted for a solid color low cut gown, then do wear a necklace or a beautiful scarf.

-Opt for a small evening clutch bag as opposed to large shoulder bag to keep your look refined and fresh.
+- Opt for a small evening clutch bag as opposed to large shoulder bag to keep your look refined and fresh.

 With a few simple key pieces you'll feel self-assured and it will show.